On Memorization of Large Language Models in Logical Reasoning: Distinguish Memorization from Reasoning

-\textbf{Model-based indicators.} Here we study model-based indicators to test whether the internal activations of the fine-tuned model are informative for this categorization.
-Since we do not have access to the model internals of \gptfouromini, we conduct the experiment on \llamathree.
-Specifically, we feed each puzzle question to the FT-ed model, collect the average embedding at each layer as features, and then train a linear classifier based on the features of each layer.
-The test AUCs are shown in \Cref{fig:identify_robust_llama}, where we compare the results based on a not-FTed base \llamathree model, to see how much of the feature expressiveness comes from the fine-tuning process.
-We observe that \textbf{(1)} the features from the bottom layers are too low level to classify memorization vs. reasoning, but the test AUCs improve at higher layers. \textbf{(2)} The features from the FTed model are consistently more informative than the un-FTed model, suggesting that the model's decision regarding memorization vs. reasoning on specific samples likely stems from the fine-tuning process. \textbf{(3)} The best model embedding-based indicator provides stronger signals than the puzzle-based indicator (\cref{fig:identify_robust_puzzle} left) for \llamathree, with 0.70 and 0.627 test AUC on 3-people puzzles, respectively.
+\textbf{Model-based indicators.} We also study model-based indicators to test whether the internal activations of the fine-tuned model are informative for this categorization.
+Since we cannot access model internals of \gptfouromini, we conduct the experiment on \llamathree.
+Specifically, we feed each puzzle question into the fine-tuned model, extract average embeddings from each layer, and train a linear classifier per layer.
+Appendix \Cref{fig:identify_robust_llama} shows test AUCs, where we also compare the fine-tuned model to its non-fine-tuned counterpart.
+We observe that \textbf{(1)} Lower-layer features poorly distinguish memorization from reasoning, but higher layers improve. \textbf{(2)} The features from the FTed model are consistently more informative than the un-FTed one, suggesting that the model's decision regarding memorization vs. reasoning on specific samples likely stems from the fine-tuning process. \textbf{(3)} The best embedding-based indicator (0.70 AUC) outperforms the puzzle-based indicator (\cref{fig:identify_robust_puzzle} left, 0.627 AUC) on 3-people puzzles.